Training

 Almost all of the code in a framework-based driver resides in event callback functions.
 The framework automatically synchronizes most of a driver's callback functions, as follows:

 The framework implements this automatic synchronization by using a set of internal synchronization locks.
-The framework ensures that two or more threads cannot call the same callback function at the same time, because each thread must wait until it can acquire a synchronization lock before calling a callback function.
+The framework ensures that two or more threads can't call the same callback function at the same time.
+Each thread must wait until it can acquire a synchronization lock before calling a callback function.
 (Optionally, drivers can also acquire these synchronization locks when necessary.
 For more information, see Using Framework Locks.)

 Your driver should store object-specific data in object context space.
 If your driver uses only framework-defined interfaces, only callback functions that receive a handle to the object can access this data.
-If the framework is synchronizing calls to the driver's callback functions, only one callback function will be called at a time and the object's context space will be accessible to only one callback function at a time.
+If the framework is synchronizing calls to the driver's callback functions, only one callback function is called at a time.
+The object's context space is accessible to only one callback function at a time.

 Unless your driver implements passive-level interrupt handling, code that services interrupts and accesses interrupt data must run at the device's IRQL (DIRQL) and requires additional synchronization.
 For more information, see Synchronizing Interrupt Code.